 Kaitlyn Bunker, Ph.D., P.E. is a Principal for RMI’s Global South program, where she leads a diverse team that partners with islands in the Caribbean to support and accelerate their clean energy transitions.
-The team completes energy modeling and technical analysis to complete integrated resource plans in partnership with Caribbean island utilities, governments, and regulators.
-These plans take a whole-systems view of various options for the future of the electricity sector on each island, and lead to specific investment plans for clean energy solutions.
+The team completes energy modeling and technical analysis to develop integrated resource plans, prepares and de-risks resilient clean energy projects, and connects energy professionals in regional communities of practice.
 She has worked closely with stakeholders in Saint Lucia, Saint Vincent and the Grenadines, Belize, the British Virgin Islands, the Turks and Caicos Islands, and Bermuda.
 Kaitlyn also leads modeling efforts related to small island microgrid opportunities.

 Kaitlyn joined RMI after completing a Ph.D. in electrical engineering from Michigan Technological University in Houghton, MI.
 Her dissertation research focused on microgrids, and optimizing control strategies for distributed renewable resources.
 Kaitlyn is a past recipient of the National Science Foundation Graduate Research Fellowship.

 Ph.D., M.S., and B.Sc., Electrical Engineering, Michigan Technological University

 Society of Women Engineers Distinguished New Engineer, 2018